bodo-hugo-barwich/text-sanitizer-rs/text-sanitizer/README.md

 fn sparkle_heart() {
     //-------------------------------------
     // Test data is the Sparkle Heart from the UTF-8 documentation examples
+    // which will be converted to " <3 ".

     let vsparkle_heart = vec![240, 159, 146, 150];
     let vrqlngs: Vec<String> = vec![String::from("en")];